Gardendale Divorce Attorney & Gardendale Divorce Lawyers

 Contested Divorces Starting at $1500

 One of the simplest ways of getting a divorce without entering into extensive litigation is to opt for an uncontested divorce in Gardendale.
 Our Gardendale divorce lawyers can help you whether it is an uncontested or contested divorce.
 An uncontested divorce is available to couples who have no conflicts about their marital issues, such as visitation rights, assets and other things in kind.
-You and your spouse must be in total agreement on all issues to opt for an uncontested divorce in Gardendale or Fultondale.
+You and your spouse must be in total agreement on all issues to opt for an uncontested divorce in Gardendale.

 Our Gardendale divorce lawyers are currently charging a low flat fee for an uncontested divorce throughout Jefferson County, Alabama.
 Alternatively, should you and your spouse not be in agreement on all issues, we can also help guide you via filing a contested divorce.
 It is important to note that with a contested divorce, there are still issues to resolve and a longer process ahead, which means there will be higher attorney fees incurred.
 Whichever filing is right for you, if you both reside in Gardendale or Fultondale, your divorce will likely be filed within Jefferson County, Alabama.